Arts and Sciences Distinguished Professor

 Clopper, C. G., Rohrbeck, K. L., & Wagner, L. (2012).
 Perception of dialect variation by young adults with high-functioning autism.
 Journal of Autism and Developmental Disorders, 42, 740-754.

 Cynthia G. Clopper received a B.A. in Linguistics and Russian from Duke University in 1999, an M.A. in Linguistics from Indiana University in 2001, and a Ph.D. in Linguistics and Cognitive Science from Indiana University in 2004.
 She spent one year as a postdoctoral researcher in Psychology at Indiana University and one year as a postdoctoral fellow in Linguistics at Northwestern University, both funded by the National Institutes of Health, before joining the faculty at Ohio State in 2006.
 Her major areas of expertise are phonetics, speech perception, sociophonetics, and laboratory phonology.
 She is currently co-editor of Language and Speech and has served on the editorial boards for the Journal of the Acoustical Society of America and the Journal of Phonetics.

 When I'm not doing research, I enjoy traveling.
-My most recent travel adventures have taken me to the Dakotas, the Outer Banks, and the Kentucky Bourbon Trail.
+My most recent travel adventures have taken me to Australia, the Grand Canyon, and the Great Smoky Mountains.

 I'm also a college basketball junkie.
 I follow Duke basketball with a passion, but I'll watch pretty much any game at the college level.